dd9jn/rfc4880bis/crypto-refresh.md

 - An authentication tag for the AEAD mode.

+A key-encryption key is derived using HKDF (see {{RFC5869}}) with SHA256 as the hash algorithm.
+The Initial Keying Material (IKM) for HKDF is the key derived from S2K.
+No salt is used.
-HKDF is used with SHA256 as hash algorithm, the key derived from S2K as Initial Keying Material (IKM), no salt, and the Packet Tag in the OpenPGP format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version, and the cipher-algo and AEAD-mode used to encrypt the key material, are used as info parameter.
+The info parameter is comprised of the Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version, and the cipher-algo and AEAD-mode used to encrypt the key material.

 Then, the session key is encrypted using the resulting key, with the AEAD algorithm specified for version 2 of the Symmetrically Encrypted Integrity Protected Data packet.
 Note that no chunks are used and that there is only one authentication tag.
 The Packet Tag in OpenPGP format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version number, the cipher algorithm octet, and the AEAD algorithm octet are given as additional data.